 When the adjusting screw is turned clockwise, the clutch lever moves closer to the handlebar.
 When the adjusting screw is turned counterclockwise, the clutch lever moves away from the handlebar.
+The range of adjustment is limited.
 Only turn the adjusting screw by hand, and do not use force.